 Rise Again!
 The Songs of Stan Rogershomecounty.ca

-**This show was rescheduled from Saturday, June 20th, 2020.
-All tickets purchased for the previously scheduled performance will be valid for this performance.**
+**This show was rescheduled from Friday, June 19 (then November 3, 2020) and Saturday, June 20 (then November 4, 2020).
+All tickets purchased for the previously scheduled performances will be valid for this performance on the new dates: September 24 and 25, 2021.

-On November 3rd & 4th, Home County will be presenting a very special concert at the Aeolian Hall in London.
+On September 24 and 25, 2021, Home County will be presenting a very special concert at the Aeolian Hall in London.
 It will be an evening celebrating the wonderful legacy of the music left by Stan Rogers featuring an all-star cast of singers and musicians.

 Home County is proud to present this tribute to one of Canada’s greatest songwriters, Stan Rogers, for the second year in a row.
 Last year’s presentation was scheduled for one night (May 31st) but it sold out so quickly that we had to add a second night.
 It also sold out quickly.
 So, this year we have decided to present two nights of this enormously popular show.
 This is a fund-raising event to support Home County’s activities year-round.